mcclure/emily/doc/manual.md

 These four things are determined by how the scope was created.

+In order to execute a closure, it must be given as many arguments as it has defined.
+The arguments are "curried", so if a function has two arguments then calling it with an argument returns a function which if called with an argument returns the closure's result.
+You can save the partially-applied function and reuse it.

+If a closure has zero arguments, you still have to give it an argument to execute it, just the argument will be discarded.
+A handy value for this purpose is `null`, which since `()` is a shorthand for `null` means the familiar-looking syntax `object.method()` will work.
+You can also use `do function` as defined above.

 When a closure executes, its code executes in a special scope with the enclosing scope as parent; this new scope is pre-populated with whichever of `return`, `current`, `this` and `super` are appropriate, then with all arguments.
 The behavior of assignment-- in other words, `set`, `let` and `=`-- is determined by the kind of group.
 In the case of an unscoped group (`^()`) they will "fall through" and occur directly in the enclosing scope.
 In the case of a scoped group (`^{}`) will exist in a new scope, created just for the function application, which is a child of the enclosing scope. (`^[]` is not allowed.)

 TODO: Explain the behavior of set and let on an argument variable.